gotthardp/rabbitmq-email/README.md

 ### AMQP to SMTP Conversion

-The adapter consumes a set of AMQP queues.
+The adapter consumes a set of AMQP queues (e.g. `email-out`).
 Each queue is linked with a "default" domain name.
 When a message is consumed, its AMQP routing key is examined to determine the target SMTP address.

  - routing key that includes a domain part (i.e. the "@" character") is mapped